r0b1nr31nh4rdt/Mallware_Cop/README.md

 ```

 ### badhash.exe
-Similar to virus.exe but this file prozess get filtered by name and becomes the hash value from the EICAR testfile.
+Similar to virus.exe but this file process get filtered by name and becomes the hash value from the EICAR testfile.
 ```
 pyinstaller --onefile badhash.py
 ```